Transport in the Netherlands: Air travel

 Air travel in the Netherlands peaked at a Dutch record number of over 81 million passengers in 2019.

 Amsterdam Schiphol Airport, located 9 km southwest of Amsterdam, is the main international airport in the Netherlands, and the third busiest airport in Europe in terms of passengers.
 Offering direct flights to 326 destination airports around the planet, Schiphol is the world's second best connected airport.
 The airport handled 63.6 million passengers in 2016, a growth of 9.1% over 2015, peaking at 71.7 million passengers in 2019.
 Airfreight tonnage increased by 1.8% to 1.7 million metric tons.

 Opened in 1916 as a military airbase, Schiphol saw 479,000 flights in 2016, and practically hit its environmentally mandated maximum of 500,000 yearly flight operations the year prior, recording 499,000 take-offs and landings in 2018.
 This makes Schiphol one of the world's busiest airports, on average handling 57 starts and landings per hour on one of its six runways, and thus frequently exceeding levels of over one aircraft movement per minute.

 Schiphol is the primary hub for Dutch flag carrier airline KLM and its regional affiliate KLM Cityhopper, as well as for other Dutch airlines Corendon Dutch Airlines, Martinair, Transavia and TUI Airlines Netherlands.
 The airport also serves as a European hub for Delta Air Lines, and as a base for EasyJet and Vueling airlines.

 In other regions there are much smaller international airports, the most prominent being Eindhoven Airport, Rotterdam The Hague Airport, Maastricht Aachen Airport and Groningen Airport.
 The airports of Eindhoven and Rotterdam/The Hague are both part of the Schiphol Group, and both experienced growth in 2016.
 Eindhoven Airport grew by 9.3% to 4.7 million passengers, whereas Rotterdam/The Hague Airport's growth was a modest 0.2%, reaching 1.6 million travellers in 2016.
 At the Maastricht Aachen, and Groningen airports, a considerable share of flights is seasonal in nature.
 For transport within the country, air travel is hardly used.

-Based on Schiphol Group's preliminary data, its airports alone handled a total of 70 million passengers in 2016.
+The airports of the Netherlands handled 71 million air passengers in 2023.
+In the previous years Dutch airports handled 61 million air passengers in 2022, 29 million in 2021, and 23.6 million in 2020.

 In 2015 Dutch airports handled passengers at a ratio of 47 million on European flights versus 18 million on intercontinental flights, and in 2013 a slightly less 1.6 million metric tons of airfreight.